 Education is one of the main foundations of a prosperous society, shaping new generations that will create our future.
-However, these generations are raised in an educational system facing a multitude of challenges at multiple levels and whose consequences are severe.

-This chapter for practitioners highlights long-known, as well as emerging, challenges ranging from burnout, to staffing shortages, to teacher training, and the overall impact on the education system.
+However, these generations are being raised in an educational system that faces a multitude of challenges at multiple levels, with severe consequences if such challenges are insufficiently unattended.
+This chapter for practitioners highlights both long-known and emerging, challenges ranging from burnout, to staffing shortages, to teacher training, and their overall impact on the educational system.